FAQs

 How much will residents pay in taxes?

 Estimated taxes are based on the size of the unit and other factors.
-Per unit, it is estimated that residents will pay an average of $8,229 annually in property taxes.
+Per unit, it is estimated that residents will pay an average of $9,000 annually in property taxes.

-All units will be owner-occupied townhome units.
+Yes, all units will be owner-occupied townhomes.

 How many children will live in the community?